Free FRP Profile Calculator

 Common specification mistakes

 - Treating FRP as isotropic.
-Pultruded FRP is strongly orthotropic: longitudinal (fiber direction) tensile strength is 4–5× the transverse value.
-Any connection transferring load in the transverse direction (drilled holes, notches, brackets) needs special detailing per ASCE 74-23 Chapter 8.
+Pultruded FRP is strongly orthotropic: longitudinal tensile strength (F_tL) is 4–5× the transverse value, and E_T is only 25–35% of E_L.
+Connections that load in the transverse direction (drilled holes, notches, brackets) need special detailing per ASCE/SEI 74-23 Ch.8 or T/CECS 692-2020 §7.

 Referenced standards